cairis-platform/cairis/docs/doc.rst

 Adding, updating, and deleting requirements
 -------------------------------------------

-Requirements are added and edited using the Requirements Editor in the main CAIRIS window.
+Requirements are added and edited using the Requirements Editor, which is accessible by selecting the Requirements/Requirements menu option.
 Each requirement is associated with an asset, or an environment.
 Requirements associated with assets may specify the asset, constrain the asset, or reference it in some way.
 Requirements associated with an environment are considered transient, and remain associated with an environment only until appropriate assets are identified.

--  To add a requirement, press enter on an existing requirement, or click on the Add Requirement toolbar button.
-In both cases, a new requirement will appear beneath the row where the cursor is currently set.
+-  To add a requirement, select the asset or environment to associate the requirement with, and click on the Add button.
+A new requirement will appear at the foot of the requirements table.

 -  Enter the requirement description, rationale, fit criterion, and originator in the appropriate cells, select the priority (1,2, 3),